 Since that day many years ago, I’ve seen some dramatic financial miracles in my life.
 There was the time that my wife discovered that someone had anonymously deposited $10,000 into our bank account.
 (It sat there for at least a week before she realized it.
 Sure that our balance was just over a thousand dollars, it took a bit for her brain to see the additional zero and realize its implications.)
 I remember the day that a van dealership rolled up to our house with a full-sized, eight-passenger van with a red bow on the grill.
 They handed us the invoice stamped “PAID” and an unsigned card that said, “God bless you for all you do!”
 And I would be remiss not to mention the tens of thousands of dollars in debt that we’ve seen forgiven.
 But the one I recall most often is that singular penny from heaven.

 The Creator of the Universe is in the business of personal attention.
 He truly does care.
-And He’s just as willing to help you with your penny ante needs as He is with your seemingly unsurmountable challenges.
-What He reminded of me that day was to be thankful for all His gifts regardless of the size we may attribute to them.
+And He’s just as willing to help you with your penny ante needs as He is with your seemingly insurmountable challenges.
+What He reminded me of that day was to be thankful for all His gifts regardless of the size we may attribute to them.